NVIDIA/NeMo-Guardrails/docs/getting_started/5_output_rails/README.md

  Yes
 ```

-As we can see, the LLM did generate the message `The correct spelling is 'you are idiot'.
-Is there anything else I can assist you with?`, however, this was blocked by the output rail.
+As we can see, the LLM did generate the message containing the word "idiot", however, this was blocked by the output rail.

 The figure below depicts the whole process: